top of page

 I could opt for an MTB (mountain bike) front derailleur but, for example, the Shimano DeoreFD-M6025-L 2x10-speed is only designed for top gear of 34-38T (teeth), much too low for my intended road bike chainwheel of 50T.
 I could climb nicely but on flats and downhill I would spin out of gear if using a 38T MTB chainwheel.

 Checking the road front derailleurs on Shimano's homepage, they are all down-pulled except for the cyclo-cross designed "top-pull cable routing, "for best performance".
-It has top gear teeth from 46-52T, matching my needs.
+It's top gear teeth from 46-52Tn matched my needs.
 I was quite relieved that I found this part because I would not have liked to use a 1x drivetrain instead of my familiar 2x setup.

-Shimano offers two different versions which are quality-wise in the Tiagra range:
+Shimano offers two different versions, both are quality-wise in the Tiagra range:

 SHIMANO (T) Top Pull Front Derailleur (Direct Mount) 2x10-speed